National Museum of Archaeology, Lisbon: Roman mosaics

 Even though many Roman mosaics have been found in Portugal, this collection cannot be considered of international importance, especially when compared to collections in neighbouring Spain and Northern Africa.
 Nevertheless, within this collection, the most important items are mosaics from the Roman Villas of Torre da Palma, Santa Vitória do Ameixal, Milreu and Montinho das Laranjeiras.
 The most common themes found in these mosaics come from classical mythology: the journey of Odysseus, Orpheus and the labours of Hercules.
 Almost all the mosaics date to the 3rd century BC.

 Gold jewelry

 The museum's collection, built over more than half a century, has over 1,000 items of gold jewellery dating from pre-history to ancient history.
 The collection, which had been kept from the public, is now available for all to see, and displayed chrono-culturally.
-Some of the most important items found in this collection are the treasures of the Herdade do Álamo and Baião, the Arrecadas from Paços de Ferreira on the notable torc of Vilas-Boas.
+Some of the most important items found in this collection are the treasures of the Herdade do Álamo and Baião, the Arrecadas from Paços de Ferreira and the notable torc of Vilas-Boas.